|

 7// Store-bought Fruit Popsicles

 I stopped buying fruit popsicles.
-My daughter likes eating ice pops but every time she ate the store-bought pops, she kept getting thirsty.
-I’m not too fond of those additives, artificial color or flavor, and added sugar.
+My daughter likes eating ice pops but every time she ate the store-bought ones, she kept getting thirsty.
+I’m not too fond of the additives, artificial color or flavor, and added sugar in them.

-I know there are some all-natural pops in the market.
-But I found out that homemade ice pops are so easy and have so much fun with our kid.
-And most important, they are much healthier!
+I know there are some all-natural pops available in the market.
+But I found out that making homemade ice pops is so easy and fun with our kid.
+Most importantly, they are much healthier!

 8// Salad Dressings

 According to the Harvard Health Letter, “Bottled dressings are often rich sources of saturated fat, calories, sodium, and added sugar.”
-It’s much better if you make your dressing at home for your healthy diet.
+It’s much better to make your dressing at home for a healthier diet.

-I stopped buying salad dressings a few years already.
-Using a few ingredients like extra virgin olive oil, lemon juice, chopped garlic, salt, and pepper can bring out the flavor.
-You may also like to experiment using balsamic or other vinegar, dijon, and spices.
+I stopped buying salad dressings a few years ago.
+Using just a few ingredients like extra virgin olive oil, lemon juice, chopped garlic, salt, and pepper can bring out the flavor.
+You may also like to experiment with balsamic or other types of vinegar, dijon mustard, and various spices.

 Mindful spending: